 All these smartphones and other digital devices like tablets we have in our homes means the Internet Age has forced oddsmakers to make their service as mobile friendly as possible.
 You can literally take your gambling with you anywhere you can get online these days.

 If you’re wondering what types of devices you can bet on, then it’s any mobile phone or tablet that allows you access to the internet.
 Get gambling on football via a betting app, which are mainly available for devices that have iOS and Android operating systems.

 Don’t worry if you’re on a Blackberry, Windows Phone or other provider, though, as mobile versions of the most popular sportsbooks come as standard in your web browser.

-Getting a soccer bet online is easy, but there are so many competitions going on worldwide at different times of the year it can seem overwhelming.
-Get better informed with our brief overview of the main events in soccer:
+Getting a football bet online is easy, but there are so many competitions going on worldwide at different times of the year it can seem overwhelming.
+Get better informed with our brief overview of the main events in football:

 World Cup – Held every four years in a host country or countries, 32 teams qualify for the tournament that is traditionally held in June and July.
 Nations are drawn into groups with the top two in each advancing to the knockout phase.
 Russia hosted the last World Cup in 2018 and the next one is scheduled to be in Qatar in 2022.